AmyE123/Ludum-Dare-51/README.md

-animation flickers between push and not when against wall (due to cancelling) disable meshrenderer in the way of the player during victory anim maximum water height for level
+animation flickers between push and not when against wall (due to cancelling) disable meshrenderer in the way of the player during victory anim maximum water height for level easy mode to give more time and less time before drowning